 Obtained information regarding the Company from the Australian Taxation Office (“ATO”) pursuant to Freedom of Information Act.

-Reviewed debtors and loan account.
+Reviewed the outstanding debtors ledger and related party loan accounts.

 Conducted my preliminary investigations into the affairs of the business and potential voidable transactions that are available to the liquidator.